Autism Loneliness: Why Those On The Spectrum Often Feel Alone

 Katie, the 25-year-old from Florida I spoke with earlier, was only diagnosed as autistic last year at the age of 24.

-She believes that she would have learned to cope differently with stress and loneliness if she’d known she was autistic earlier in life.
+She believes that she would have learned to cope differently with stress, depression and loneliness if she’d known she was autistic earlier in life.
 She said:

 “As an autistic woman, I learned to hide my differences and internalize them from a very young age, which brought me intense levels of anxiety, stress, and depression.